timtimtim3/DL2_EMPSN/blogpost.md

 where $`\text{Inv}(\mathbf{x}_i, \mathbf{x}_j)`$ is a function that computes the invariant information between nodes $`v_i`$ and $`v_j`$.

-Eventhough equivariant networks are more expressive than regular MPNNs, they still have limitations in capturing higher-dimensional topological structures in the data.
+Even though equivariant networks are more expressive than regular MPNNs, they still have limitations in capturing higher-dimensional topological structures in the data.

 ### 1.2 Message Passing Simplicial Networks
 To address the limitations of MPNNs, Bodnar et al. (2021) introduced the concept of simplicial complexes in GNNs.
 A simplicial complex is a generalization of a graph that captures higher-dimensional topological structures in the data.
 A simplicial complex is defined as a set of simplices, where a simplex is a generalization of a node, edge, and triangle to higher dimensions.
 For example, a 2-simplex is a triangle, a 3-simplex is a tetrahedron, and so on.
 An abstract simplicial complex (ASC) is a set of simplices that satisfies the property that if a simplex is in the set, all its faces are also in the set.
 Figure 2 shows an example of a graph lifted to a simplicial complex.